 So you want to eat snacks?
 Cool.
 Who doesn’t?
 Snacks are awesome.
 Especially when watching the big game.
-But healthy snacks are in order.
+But to stay consistent with your training and avoid any setbacks, healthy snacks for the Super Bowl are in order.

 Yeah, not so cool considering you are fresh on a New Years resolution and just started training for the races you signed up for this year.

 How?
-Plan on preparing some nutrient dense and minimally processed Spartan healthy snacks that will keep you in bounds of your diet no matter how deep you go into overeating.
+Plan on preparing some nutrient dense and minimally processed Spartan healthy snacks that will keep you straight on your diet no matter how deep you go into overeating.

 Cauliflower’s nutrition profile also includes calcium for strong bones, iron for red blood cell formation, B vitamins for energy production, and potassium for improved blood pressure.

 Related: 8 Holiday Foods You Should Never Eat

 2. Sweet Potato Chips

 Surprisingly lower in calories than you would think, a medium sweet potato baked with the skin on has only about 100 calories.

 3. Mango Salsa